Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Battle of intelligence

 (Image credit: Apple)

-Both phones should be almost evenly matched this generation when it comes to camera output.
-The Pixel 9 Pro XL and iPhone 16 Pro Max feature quality camera sensors, and will probably differ mainly when it comes to the image's color tone.
+This time, the iPhone 16 Pro Max and the Google Pixel 9 Pro XL are neck-and-neck in camera quality.
+Both smartphones have top-tier camera sensors, so the largest difference could be in the picture cameras' color tone.
 The Pixel should still rule the house when it comes to capturing good details in zoom shots, thanks to its 48MP periscope telephoto camera.
-The iPhone has 5x optical zoom too, but it’s only a 12MP sensor.
+The iPhone has 5x optical zoom, too, but it’s only a 12MP sensor.

-The Pixel should also have an upper hand with selfies with its larger 42MP sensor.
-The 16 Pro Max does have one really cool trick up its sleeve, and that is its ability to shoot 4K 120fps Dolby Vision videos with the main camera.
+With its larger 42MP sensor, the Pixel should also have an upper hand with selfies.
+The 16 Pro Max does have one really cool trick up its sleeve: Its main camera can shoot 4K 120fps Dolby Vision videos.
 That’s a powerful tool for video creators, making this generation’s Pro series the best yet for video recording.

 Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Software

-Apple and Google want you to ultimately buy their phones for the software experience.
-For Apple, there’s only one choice and that’s the iPhone. iOS 18, Apple’s latest version of its mobile OS, was just rolled out to the public and it features some major UI changes like the ability to add a custom color to all your app icons and new ways to interact with the shortcuts and toggle switches.
-The highlight addition though is Apple Intelligence, because simply calling it AI is too mainstream for Apple.
+Ultimately, Apple and Google want you to buy their phones for the software experience.
+For Apple, there’s only one choice, and that’s the iPhone. iOS 18, Apple’s latest version of its mobile OS, was just rolled out to the public.
+It features some major UI changes, like the ability to add a custom color to all your app icons and new ways to interact with the shortcuts and toggle switches.
+The highlight addition, though, is Apple Intelligence because simply calling it AI is too mainstream for Apple.

 Create new emoji on iPhone 16 Pro